Chapter 15:

 And what a reality it was.

 Her thoughts trailed off as she lifted her eyes once more.
-She was ready to answer, but then two figures caught her attention—Gwen and Lucy.
-They came rushing inside and pushing through the crowd to reach their friend.
+She was ready to answer, but then, two figures caught her attention—Gwen and Lucy.
+They came rushing inside and pushing through the crowd.

-“Hey, it's okay.
+“Hey, it's okay, Alice.
 What happened?
 Tell us.”
-Gwen stroked her back while coaxing her to talk until Lucy tapped her shoulder and pointed in their direction.
+Gwen stroked Alice on the back as she wailed loudly until Lucy tapped her shoulder and pointed in their direction.
 “Huh?
 Who are those people?”

 “Well, you see, these girls said…”

-Her mind played all sorts of possibilities—each one more vivid, more fractured, more real than the last.
+Her mind played all sorts of possibilities—each more vivid, more fractured, more real than the last.

-They'd corner her in the corridor, the locker room, or the stairwell where no one's around.
-Maybe they’d snatch her sketchbook and make fun of her drawings again, or maybe they'd go straight for the kill and do the unthinkable, like dragging her down the hallway to parade her around to the whole school.
-She could already imagine the painful words, the ringing laughter, the forming bruises, and the phone cameras flashing.
+They would corner her in the corridor, the locker room, or the stairwell where no one was around.
+Maybe they’d throw her stuff again, or maybe they'd do the unthinkable this time, like forcefully dragging her around the school.
+She could already imagine the painful words, ringing laughter, forming bruises, and flashing phone cameras.

 They had done it before.
-They could very well do it once more.
+They could do it once more.

 ‘Will they finally snap and do something I can’t ever move on from?’